R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

             (BE)    sized field            (BE)    sized field   (BE)     sized field
 ```

-The name, master key type, and the policy constraint come from the request.
+The request includes the name, the master key type, and the policy constraint.
 The public key comes from the response
+after
-after being decoded from Base64.
+being decoded from Base64.
 The API version field contains the API version used for the request.

 You can use this data, along with the `dataSigningKey` contained in the `kdsAttestationReport` from the response, and
 the `signature` field to check the response integrity.